 Late morning drive to Persepolis.

-Lunch near by at traditional restaurant called “Paradise” on the way to Necropolis tombs.
+Lunch at traditional restaurant called “Paradise” on the way to Necropolis tombs.

 Visit the botanic gardens of Shiraz.